PWC IS A TRAILBLAZER

 PwC established a global strategy to help the network become a digitally enabled organization better able to thrive in the digital revolution.
-This shared vision would enable PwC to harness its internal consulting experience and transform its sales and marketing operations to ultimately better serve its clients.
+This shared vision would enable PwC to harness its internal consulting expertise and transform its sales and marketing operations to ultimately better serve its clients.

 PwC prioritizes behavioral change in its digital transformation journey.